 OpenPathSampling currently only works on Mac and Linux.
-It should work with either Python 2.7 or Python 3.5+, although there may be some corners of the code that aren’t Python 3-compatible yet.
+It is tested against Python 2.7, 3.6, and 3.7, although there may be some corners of the code that aren’t Python 3-compatible yet.

 Standard Install with Conda¶

 conda to install OpenPathSampling. conda is a Python package manager built for

 scientific Python, and which handles binary dependencies seamlessly.
 If you

 conda installation, the

 provides much of the convenience of

 conda with a smaller footprint.